The gold panning world championships – not just about panning for gold

 Well, how wrong can we be!
-The World Goldpanning Association held its 40th World Gold Panning Championships Sept.
+The World Gold Panning Association held its 40th World Gold Panning Championships Sept.
 11-18.
 2016, in our very own Gold Country in El Dorado County, and did we learn a thing or two — like that there was even a world championships for gold panning.

-Panning for gold enthusiasts all around the world
+Gold panning enthusiasts all around the world

 We learned there is an entire, quite large sub-culture of recreational and very passionate enthusiasts who pan for gold, competing in various categories, including women, men and teams.

 “It’s a very close-knit group.
-Everybody knows everybody,” said Gary Campbell, direct of programming for Sierra Community Access Television, which helped with the bid more than three years ago and set up the World Gold Panning TV network with live streaming and videos.
+Everybody knows everybody,” said Gary Campbell, director of programming for Sierra Community Access Television, which helped with the bid more than three years ago and set up the World Gold Panning TV network with live streaming and videos.

 Although a hobby for these global panning for gold enthusiasts, you better not go astray of the WGA rules covering 16 pages.
-HI Travel Tales also learned quickly while video’ing and photographing these fast-moving competitions to stay out of the way of judges as well as gold pans, buckets, sand and water that could go flying at any time.
+We also learned quickly while video’ing and photographing these fast-moving competitions to stay out of the way of judges as well as gold pans, buckets, sand and water that could go flying at any time.
 We were told to keep out of the “salting” area where the “Chief Salter” puts the same number of gold flakes in each competition bucket of sand for a particular round – obviously highly confidential information.
 Competitors only know there will be approximately 5-20 flecks in the sand they receive to sift through depending on the division.
 And don’t forget the “Chief Scrutineer” who asks each competitor as he or she leaves the arena how many flakes he or she found.